 In 2004, Pleasants left WGBH for WUMB, promoted as “Folk Radio 91.9” where he continued conducting interviews with leaders on the folk scene on his “Guest Mix” program, among them Judy Collins, Rory Block, Richie Havens, Michelle Shocked, Bill Staines and Bill Morrissey.
 He was also the founding executive director of the station’s Summer Acoustic Music Week, held annually at Lake Winnipesaukee in New Hampshire, and assisted with the Boston Folk Festival and WUMB-sponsored concerts by Emmy Lou Harris, Natalie MacMaster, Suzanne Vega, Sweet Honey In the Rock and others..

 In addition to his work with WBGH and WUMB, Pleasants co-founded and did programming for folk station WADN in Concord, Massachusetts, from 1989 until 1998, when it was acquired by Money Matters Radio and became a business-focused talk station with the call letters WBNW.
 He was a founding member of the South Shore Folk Music Club, established in 1983, and for years he moonlighted as a promoter through his company Ear To The Ground Productions, booking singer-songwriters including Ontario-based Garnet Rogers, Iowa-based Greg Brown and Cape Cod-based Patty Larkin at the Emerson Arts Umbrella in Concord and other area venues.
-He launched several folk festivals and folk societies.
+During the 1990s and 2000s, he launched several folk festivals and folk societies.

 Asked in a 1984 Boston Globe interview what he enjoyed most about broadcasting, Pleasants had a simple reply, one that speaks directly to the purity of his lifelong pursuit.
 “I like sharing music and sharing ideas with people.
 I have grown with the music and with what people derive from the music,” he said.
 “And without people who listen to the radio, I don’t know what I’d be doing.”